OviDanielB/CINI_SmartLightingSystem/README.md

 # HELIOS Monitoring And Control System

-This repository contains a monitoring and control system implemented as an Apache Storm application.
-This application is called CINI_SmartLightingSystem, because it implements a project for the **CINI Smart City University Challenge** ([LINK](https://it.eventbu.com/l-aquila/cini-smart-city-university-challenge/2263724)).
+This repository contains a monitoring and control system implemented in Java 8 as an **Apache Storm** application.
+This application is called CINI_SmartLightingSystem, because it implements a project for the **[CINI Smart City University Challenge](https://it.eventbu.com/l-aquila/cini-smart-city-university-challenge/2263724)**.

 ## Getting Started